Topic: OMG - Is that a new species?

 Alvaro Jaramillo is a biologist, author, and a bird guide.
 He was born in Chile but began birding in Toronto, Canada, where he lived as a youth.
 He was trained in ecology and evolution with a particular interest in bird behavior.
 An expert on the birds of California and North America, he is the author of three books: The Birds of Chile, New World Blackbirds, and the ABA Field Guides to the Birds of California and a contributor to numerous field guides and popular publications, including the “Identify Yourself” column in BirdWatchers’ Digest.
 Recently, he received the Eisenmann Medal of the Linnaean Society of New York, established to honor those who excel in ornithology and encourage the amateur.
 Alvaro runs a birding and nature tour company, Alvaro’s Adventures, where the focus is to have fun, learn a thing or two and just enjoy birds and nature.
 Alvaro lives in Half Moon Bay, California with his family.

 ZOOM MEETING INSTRUCTIONS:

-During to COVID-19, Ohlone Audubon’s membership meeting will be online via Zoom for the rest of 2020.
+During to COVID-19, Ohlone Audubon’s membership meeting will be online via Zoom until further notice.

-To register for the membership meeting, please click the following URL:
+To register for the membership meeting, please follow the link on our Membership Meeting page.